jalusw/vanillajs-stopwatch/README.md

 # STOPWATCH

-a Simple stopwatch using HTML, CSS, and javascript.
+a Simple stopwatch created with HTML, CSS, and javascript.